 This version of Superman appears in the Superman: Earth One graphic novel that was released with Volume 1 in 2010.
 This version of Superman appears to much younger as he stated to be only 20 years old and the comic seems to be more grounded and portray Superman in a slightly more realistic and modern environment that is free from the mainstream DC Universe continuity in order to introduce the character to potentially new readers.

-Post-Crisis on Infinite Earths, Earth-2 was designated as the Earth on which all the stories for which the Justice Society of America occurred.
-Golden Age Superman is designated on Earth-2.
+Previous to Crisis on Infinite Earths, Earth-Two was designated as the Earth on which all the stories for which the Justice Society of America occurred.
+Golden Age Superman is designated as an Earth-2 inhabitant.
 In the New 52, the concept was kept very similarly with many of DC's Golden Age heroes still existing on Earth-2.
 In the New 52, both the original Wonder Woman and Batman have died in the war against Apokolips.
-Superman was also believed to have perished in the battle before it was revealed that he had survived but was now under the mind control and influence of Darkseid.
+It was believed Superman had survived but later was revealed than it was an impostor under the influence of Darkseid.

 A new character named Val-Zod also appears on Earth-2 and appears to have taken up the mantle of Superman.